The Revenue Multiplier: Double Earnings Without Extra Hours for $50K–$65K Operators

 After:

-Built content system:
+Built a content system:

 1 detailed case study monthly (8 hours to create)